 The teeth lose more support as the gums, bone, and periodontal ligament continue to be destroyed.
 Unless treated, the affected teeth will become very loose and may be lost.
 Generalized moderate to severe bone loss may be present.

-Dr Lou will evaluate for periodontal disease and recommend the appropriate treatment.
+During your visit, Dr Lou will evaluate for periodontal disease and recommend the appropriate treatment, if needed.

 Good oral hygiene practices and periodontal cleanings are essential in maintaining dental health and keeping periodontal disease under control!